ArweaveTeam/arweave/README.md

-# Archain Server and App Developer Toolkit
+# Archain Project

-This repository holds the Archain server prototype, as well as the App Developer Toolkit (ADT).
+This repository holds the Archain server prototype, as well as the App Developer Toolkit (ADT) and the Archain testing framework, TNT/NO-VLNS.

 # Requirements

-In order to run the Archain server prototype and ADT, a recent (R19 and above) version of Erlang is required.
+In order to run the Archain server prototype and ADT, a recent (R20 and above) version of Erlang/OTP is required.

 # Getting Started